- work +44 (0)1224 437866

 Peer reviewer for NIHR

-- I have adminstrative responsibility for the Master in Public Health (MPH) within the Division of Applied Health Sciences, University of Aberdeen.
+- I have adminstrative responsibility for the Master of Public Health (MPH) within the Institute of Applied Health Sciences, University of Aberdeen.